parker-group/parker-lab-values/README.md

 - Share and celebrate both achievements and failures.
 - Be open to giving and receiving feedback.
 - There’s no competition within the group, but always try your best.
-- **Our approach:** Demonstrate that a kinder, more thoughtful, and collaborative scientific process is as effective — or more so — than competitive and ruthless methods.
+- **Our approach:** Demonstrate that a kinder, more thoughtful, and collaborative scientific process is as effective — or more so — than hyper-competitive and ruthless methods.
 - Collaboration should be the rule within our group.
 - Being direct is fine, but always be kind.
 - Remember: Sharing is caring.